 “I had two cars but no tax or insurance.
 When they caught up with me I went to Chelmsford prison for 14 days.
 The sound of those prison doors closing and the nutters inside taught me: I can’t live my life like this”.

-Ian Wright Childhood Story Plus Untold Biography Facts- Rise To Fame
+Ian Wright Biography – Rise To Fame Story:

-These tremendous early achievements among other feats fetched Wright international honours and record transfer to Arsenal in 1991.
+These tremendous early achievements, among other feats, fetched Wright international honours and a record transfer to Arsenal in 1991.
 The rest, as they say, is history.

 First was Wright’s relationship with his girlfriend named Sharon.
 Wright met Sharon at a time she already had a son called Shaun.
 He adopted Shaun and later had a kid with her called Bradley.